hapax/hapax.github.io/assets/simple-physics.md

 *Numbers.* Dimensional analysis has its limits.
 First of all, since we throw away numbers, it only good up to an overall numerical factor.
-In the first example, I sneakily chose angular frequency so that the missing numerical factor was $1$, but in the second example, we were off by
+In the first example, I sneakily chose angular velocity so that the missing numerical factor was $1$, but in the second example, we were off by
 $6\pi \approx 20$.
 It is perhaps better to think of dimensional analysis as giving system-dependent *scales* rather than answers to specific questions.
-That said, more often than not the missing number is close to $1$.
+That said, more often than not the missing number is close to $1$, and we can even account for some factors of $\pi$ by adding an extra dimension for angles (Exercise 4).

 *Parametric overload.* A more serious problem is the overabundance of parameters.
 If we included the mass of the sphere in the second example,